juancaorg/infinite-scroll/README.md

 If you are building a production ready app using the Unsplash API, please check out the [Unsplash documentation](https://unsplash.com/documentation), create an account and apply for production yourself to have access to 5,000 requests per hour.

+## Special Thanks

 Built with the help of [Zero To Mastery](https://zerotomastery.io/courses/javascript-projects/).

-That's pretty much it, thanks for reading.